 Lifesaving staff are issued two t shirts per season (summer, off season) for a total of 4 shirts per year.
-The City of Los Angeles employs approximately 700, 800 lifesaving staff more summer and 500 in the olf season.
-When a Lifeguard Recoult combletes the academy they receive their initial issuance.
-Recurring staff union packing is at the central warehouse on an assigned date and time.
+The City of Los Angeles employs approximately 700 - 800 lifesaving staff per summer and 500 in the off season.
+When a Lifeguard Recoult comoletes the academy they receive that initial issuance.
+Reuniming staff uniform prokage is a the central warehowses on an assigned date and time.
 Staff signs a roster of issuance.
-Full time Aquatic Facility Managers are issued four is shirts per year.
-Lifesaving staff must not wear their i shirts off site grounds and must wear their i shirt in the appropriate manner when working at the facility or in a coaching capacity.
+Full time Aquatic Facility Managers are issuad four t shirts per year.
+Useaving staff must not wear their I shirts off sie grounds and must wear their I shirt in the appropriate manner when working at the facility or in a coaching capacity.